pittpv/nexus-node/README.md

 > If Watchtower is already configured, the script will ask before overwriting.

 ## 📌 Latest Updates 29-09-2025
-⚠️ On some machines, an issue occurs with node version 0.10.15.
+⚠️ On some machines, an issue occurs with node version 0.10.15 and 0.10.16 running via Docker.
 Please downgrade to version 0.10.14 using new feature

 - Added a downgrade feature (option 8)
   - Downgrade of multiple nodes is supported